 EDUC 541 Assessing Organizational Performance in Higher Education 3 Credits

 Through this course, students will be introduced to the concept of institutional effectiveness which focuses on an institution’s ability to use planning strategies and evaluation information to assess current performance and plan for improvements.
 Students will understand the importance of a performance assessment culture including the presence of clear performance goals and measures, collaborative decision-making, and engaged leadership.
 A focus on determining what should be assessed in academic and administrative units and strategies for initiating performance assessment programs is reviewed.

-EDUC 542 Assessment in Higher Education 3 Credits
+EDUC 542 Assessment of Student Learning in Higher Education 3 Credits

 This course examines institutional effectiveness matters focusing on assessment processes in higher education.
 It explores topics such as the evaluation of academic programs, assessment of student learning outcomes, and involvement in accreditation and accountability demands in higher education.
-This seminar-style course will cover key organizational and educational theories, and students are introduced to the uses and outcomes of administrative practice in relation to assessment planning and implementation.
-The course covers the pragmatic planning skills and decision-support tools relevant to accreditation processes.
-Understanding the roles of governance, institutional research, policy analysis, and decision-making is critical to understanding the changing organizational planning function of a college or university.
+Here, the focus is on how colleges and universities are doing assessment, at the classroom, program, and institutional levels.
+The course covers the pragmatic planning skills and decision-support tools relevant to assessing student learning.
 Just as businesses are expected to adhere to compliance and ethics standards, this course provides an in-depth look at how universities’ adherence to standards pertaining to academic success can and will lead to an assurance that accredited universities are achieving their institutional goals, meeting the public's’ expectations, and realizing their greater societal mission.